9 Attractions at Yosemite National Park that Can’t Be Missed

 Glacier Point (Photo Public Domain)

 There’s also camping, hiking the trails, admiring the waterfalls, and renting bikes to see the stunning landscape.
+You will definitely run out of days before you run out of Yosemite attractions.

 Keep in mind that reservations are required to drive into Yosemite National Park and permits are required for some hikes, like Half Dome.
 Limited reservations are available seven days before your arrival date.
 So be prepared and plan ahead.

-Must-See Attractions at Yosemite National Park
+Must-See in Yosemite National Park

-While the valley is home to the most iconic, postcard-like images of Yosemite, over 95% of the park is wilderness area that almost no one ever visits.
+While the valley is home to the most iconic, postcard-like images of Yosemite, over 95% of the park is a wilderness area that almost no one ever visits.

 While you’re there, you should plan to see both the top spots as well as a few of the lesser-seen sights.
 This post will give you a taste of what activities you should include in your plan.